nodejs/node-api-headers/README.md

 `node_api_types.h` and `node_api.h`.
-The headers are structured in this way in order to allow implementations of Node-API outside of Node.js considering that for those implementations the Node.js specific APIS may not be applicable.
+The headers are structured in this way in order to allow implementations of Node-API outside of Node.js considering that for those implementations the Node.js specific APIs may not be applicable.

-The **node-api-headers** is also a package published on **npm** that could be used in a process to compile and build native addons for Node.js.
+**node-api-headers** is also a package published on **npm** that could be used in a process to compile and build native addons for Node.js.

 <a name="install"></a>